 Thompson left Kullyspel House on October 11, 1809 following a well-worn Indian road he called Saleesh Road to the Buffalo.
 Three days later he arrived on what is now called Thompson's Prairie, a few miles east of the present town of Thompson Falls, MT.
 That was where he camped for the night and where, a month later, he began construction on Saleesh House.

-The following picture is of an actual segment of the Road to the Buffalo taken by Linda in the vicinity of Weeksville, MT.
+The following picture shows an actual segment of the Road to the Buffalo taken by Linda in the vicinity of Trout Creek, MT.
 Note: Government Land Office (GLO) maps produced in the late 19th Century labeled the original road as the "Kootenai Trail."

 Photo by Linda Haywood